Rural sociology: Rural spaces in Europe

 The relevance of Rural Sociology to the European continent is undeniable.
-44% of the EU's total land is considered "rural," with the Union's newest countries including even higher percentages (upwards of 50%).
-More than half the population of several member states, including Slovenia, Romania, and Ireland, live in rural spaces.
+44% of the EU's total land area is considered "rural," with the Union's newest member states having even higher percentages (up to 50%).
+More than half of the population in several member states, including Slovenia, Romania, and Ireland, lives in rural areas.

 While the definition of rurality in Europe has traditionally included all "non-urban" spaces academia's definition of the term is in flux as more residents move to liminal spaces (sub-urban, peri-urban, ex-urban).
 Unlike the United States, European populations in urban areas are shrinking, with a noted uptick in migration back to rural and intermediary spaces over the last two decades, and especially since the end of COVID-19 lockdowns.
 These increasingly populated rural spaces are being met with greater economic development and tourism in the last two decades.
 As of 2020, 44% of Europe's population was categorized as "intermediate", and only 12% reside in urban space.

 Despite these changes, focus on rural issues has been largely siloed within rural sociology programs.
 Between 2010 and 2019, the Council for European Studies hosted only one panel on Rural issues (Farm, Form, Family: Agriculture in Europe).
 There are signs this may be changing.
-Europe Now, a widely distributed mainstream academic journal, recently devoting an entire article to the intersection of European and rural studies, including articles challenging the continued applicability of the urban-rural dichotomy, land access, food, resource use disparity, and culture.
+Europe Now, a widely distributed mainstream academic journal, recently devoted an entire article to the intersection of European and rural studies, including pieces that challenge the continued applicability of the urban-rural dichotomy, as well as land access, food, resource-use disparities, and culture.
 This move towards interdisciplinarity reflects the human and topographical geography of Europe writ large, and foreshadows possible integration of rural sociology into mainstream academic discourse.